younata/coz-e/src/build_log/chapter_4.md

 - 2021-10-12 - [Glassed forward side of front seatback.](https://twitter.com/younata/status/1448125284012732421)
 - 2021-10-15 - Cut out corners from front seatback.
 Glassed aft side of front seatback.
 - 2021-10-23 - Finished front seatback (cut rest of holes).
-- 2021-10-27 - Cut foam shapes for F-28 & the F-22 doubler.
+- 2021-10-27 - Cut foam shapes for F-28 & the F-22 doubler (initial).
-- January 2022 - Cut foam for F-22 & Instrument Panel.
+- January 2022 - Cut foam for F-22 (initial) & Instrument Panel.
 Glued them together.
 Also cut & glued the wrong foam to make the landing gear bulkheads.
 Didn't realize this mistake until June 2022.
 - 2022-03-29 - Start cutting temporary firewall out of home depot 1/4 inch birch plywood.
+Which is fine, because this won't go on the final aircraft.
 - 2022-03-31 - Finished temporary firewall.
 - 2022-04-05 - Cut rough outline for permanent firewall.
 - 2022-05-14 - Laid up 2 of 4 fiberglass bricks for landing gear bulkhead hardpoints
 - 2022-05-15 - Sanded down angles of F-22 doubler to the correct shape
 - 2022-05-20 - Laid up 2 more fiberglass bricks for landing gear bulkhead hardpoints.
 You don't necessarily need 4 bricks (you can easily get 2 hardpoints per brick.
 3 if you're really careful.
 At the time, I thought it was 1 brick per hardpoint).
 But this worked out for me because I made errors cutting the 2 of the hardpoints.
-- 2022-05-22 - Laid up aft side of F-22 bulkhead
+- 2022-05-22 - Laid up aft side of F-22 bulkhead (initial).
-- 2022-05-25 - Trimmed excess fiberglass from aft side of F-22.
+- 2022-05-25 - Trimmed excess fiberglass from aft side of F-22 (initial).
 - 2022-05-28 - Laid up aft side of Instrument panel and one side of F-28.
 - 2022-05-29 - Laid up forward side of F-28 bulkhead
 - 2022-05-30 - Cut initial hardpoints for the forward landing gear bulkhead.
 Router slipped from my hand and both were damaged and in a to-me unrepairable state.